 Every month on the Wednesday evening closest to the full moon, the Austin Zen Center community takes part in the ancient Bodhisattva Full Moon Precept Ceremony.
 We offer light, incense, flowers, as well as bowing and chanting.
 No experience is necessary; a brief orientation is offered and then simply follow along with the rest of the congregation.

-This ceremony marks a public renewal of our commitment to the ethical practices known as the 16 Bodhisattva Precepts.
-The guiding principles for our daily conduct in the world are as follows:
+This ceremony marks a public renewal of our commitment to the ethical practices known as the 16 Bodhisattva Precepts, the guiding principles for our daily conduct in the world.

 This ceremony is a ritual as old as the historical Buddha, where we renew our commitment to practicing this way of life, in harmony with all beings.

-The Austin Zen Center holds traditional Soto Zen memorial services for deceased members and supporters of the temple, as well as for loved ones of our members when requested.
-Traditionally in a memorial service, the primary mourner is believed to gain merit through virtuous deeds like offering food, drink, and flowers to the Buddha, or by chanting sutras.
-S/he then transfers this merit to his/her deceased family members and ancestors, making the wish that all beings, including him/herself, attain the Buddhist Path.
+The Austin Zen Center holds traditional Soto Zen memorial ceremonie for deceased members and supporters of the temple, as well as for loved ones of our members when requested.
+Traditionally, in a memorial service, the primary mourner is believed to gain merit through virtuous deeds like offering food, drink, and flowers to the Buddha, or by chanting sutras.
+S/he then transfers this merit to deceased family members and ancestors, making the wish that all beings, including him/herself, attain the Buddhist Path.

-As a primary mourner, it is important that one understand the meaning and appropriate manners for the service so that it can be carried out earnestly.
+As a primary mourner, it is important that one understand the meaning and appropriate manners for the service so that it can be carried out sincerely.
 Please speak to the officiating priest for details.

 The standard chant for a memorial service is the Dai Hi Shin Dharani of Great Compassion.
 Additional chants can include: Enmei Jukku Kannon Gyo, Heart Sutra, or the Loving Kindness Sutra.